adamjgnoel/AcCoRD/README.txt

 6. FUTURE FEATURES
 ------------------

 Development of AcCoRD is active and on-going.
+See https://github.com/adamjgnoel/AcCoRD/issues for the latest details.
 Here is a list of planned end-user features in approximate order of priority:
 - Add definition of surfaces placed around or within regions
 - Add surface interactions/reactions (besides just reflections)
 - Add actor definitions as union of regions instead of just a boundary